Internet Hunts

 Directions

-Use the links provided to find the answers to the questions.
+Use the links provided to develop your answers to the questions.

 1. The planet we call Earth has how many layers? ____________